Business

 • At 200 rounds/year (fleet/resort use): $60/year in electricity

 In the December quarter of 2025, average retail petrol prices across Australia's five largest cities were 180.4 cents per litre.
-However, buyers in regional areas and the Northern Territory face significantly higher prices: state-level fuel prices vary, with petrol prices ranging from 178.0 cents per litre in Western Australia to 195.8 cents per litre in the Northern Territory.
+Buyers in regional areas and the Northern Territory face significantly higher prices, ranging from 178.0 cents per litre in Western Australia to 195.8 cents per litre in the NT.

 For this model, we use $1.80/L as a conservative national average, acknowledging that current cycle highs in some cities are considerably above this.